Bagrisham/odin-recipe/README.md

-# odin-recipe
+# Recipes - The Odin Project
-a repo for the recipes project (Odin)
+A repo for the recipes project (Odin).